-The ultimate goal of the project is to sustainably improve both countries socio-economic development through water resources development and management for increasing water availability for multi uses encompassing flood mitigation, irrigation, electricity generation, fisheries and water supply and sanitation.
-The project’s specific objectives are: (i) to complete the technical, economic, financial and institutional feasibility studies as well as the project’s environmental and social impacts assessments so as to ensure its economic viability; (ii) to further complete the tender design of the project comprising detailed design studies and preparation of tender documentation for its construction; and (iii) to mobilize donors’ financing for the project implementation.
+The principal objective of this project is to sustainably improve both countries’ socio-economic development through water resources development and management for increased water availability for multi usages encompassing: flood mitigation, irrigation, electricity generation, fisheries development, and water supply.
+The project’s specific objectives are to: (i) Complete the technical, economic, financial and institutional feasibility studies of the project so as to ensure its viability; (ii) Complete an Environmental and Social Impact Assessment and a Resettlement Action Plan for the project; (iii) Complete the tender design of the project and preparation of tender documentation for its construction; and (iv) Mobilize financing from donors for project implementation.

 AfricaWater Facility Fund